-"A motive is the inner state that energizes, activates or moves...and that directs or channels behaviour toward goods." - Berelson & Stener
+"A motive is the inner state that energizes, activates or moves...and that directs or channels behaviour toward goods." - Berelson & Stener particular good or service.

-Buying motive is the motive to persuade the desires of people so that they buy a particular good or service.
 Buying motive relates to the feelings and emotions of people which generate a desire to purchase.
 Any person does not buy a product or service just because of excellent salesman pitch but he does also due to the desire generated within him towards the product or service.